JuAXi/TheMouseClicker/README.md

 As you can see, this is a "mouse clicker" and "keyboard+mouse recorder"

 Functions：</br>
-1.Click the left/right button of your mouse</br>
+1.Help you to click almost all the buttons of your mouse and keyboard</br>
 2.Record the action of your mouse and keyboard</br>

 Specially:</br>